lsst-tstn/tstn-023/index.rst

 In addition the container must also share a common ``/tmp`` folder with read and write access to all users and groups.
 This is required so containers can access a socket and a lock file created by the ospl daemon and needed for the shared memory process to work.

-Finally, shared memory is activate by use of a specific :ref:`ospl configuration <Appendix-Shared-Memory-OpenSplice-Configuration>`, which must be the same for the daemons and applications.
+Finally, shared memory is activated by use of a specific :ref:`ospl configuration <Appendix-Shared-Memory-OpenSplice-Configuration>`, which must be the same for the daemons and applications.

-Once all the components where updated to the licensed version of OpenSplice and with the new configuration and the daemons where ready, they where deployed into a fresh system (see :ref:`NCSA-Standard-Deployment-Test` for details).
+Once all the components where updated to the licensed version of OpenSplice with the :ref:`new configuration <Appendix-Shared-Memory-OpenSplice-Configuration>` and the daemons where ready, they where deployed into a fresh system (see :ref:`NCSA-Standard-Deployment-Test` for details).
-The daemons myst be deployed first, so that the OpenSplice DDS services become available.
+The daemons must be deployed first, so that the OpenSplice DDS services become available.
-Next we brought up all the CSCs, one by one, and salkafka producers following the same process of the :ref:`standard configuration test <NCSA-Standard-Deployment-Test>`.
+Next we brought up all the CSCs, one by one, and salkafka producers following the same process of the :ref:`standard configuration test <NCSA-Standard-Deployment-Test>`, measuring the network traffic as each new component was initialized.

-This time we did not observed issues when trying to bring the producers up after all CSCs where running.
+This time we did not observe issues when trying to bring the producers up after all CSCs where running.
-We also did not observed any issues trying to start remotes to communicate with the CSCs.
+We also did not observed any issues trying to start remotes to communicate with the CSCs, when also using the shared memory mode.
+However, we did observe the HRTO_ issue if we try to initialize a remote without using the shared memory mode.

 As expected, the :ref:`network topology now <fig-net-topology-shared-mem>` shows that only the ospl daemons (``lsst-l1-cl-tss11`` and ``lsst-l1-cl-tss30``) are communicating with each other, since they in charge of the OpenSplice DDS services.
+Furthermore the steady state network traffic was down to around 1.5 Mbps, as opposed to 3.5 Mbps observed in the :ref:`previous test <NCSA-Standard-Deployment-Test>`.

 .. figure:: /_static/net_topology_shared_mem.png
    :name: fig-net-topology-shared-mem